Skip to content

 • 200 — success.

-• 400 — malformed request body.
+• 400 — malformed request or invalid action.

-• 401 — missing or invalid session / token.
+• 401 — missing or invalid session/token.

-• 403 — authenticated but not allowed.
+• 403 — authenticated but not allowed or policy denied.

-• 404 — no such agent or task.
+• 404 — no such task, session, artifact, process, or resource.

 • 429 — rate limited.
 Retry with backoff.

-• 503 — runtime is not ready (check /api/runtime/ready).
+• 503 — runtime dependency is not ready.

 Rate limits